 The latest NNIP cross-site project examines how foreclosures affect the residential and school mobility of children in Baltimore, New York City, and Washington, D.C.[Read More]

-Neighborhood Nexus and the Atlanta Regional Commission are our partner organizations from Atlanta, GA.
+Child and Family Policy Center and United Way of Central Iowa are our partner organizations from Des Moines, IA.
 Learn more about how they are using data to bring about positive change in their neighborhoods.